nathanwoulfe/Plumber-2/DOCS.md

 Plumber extends Umbraco's standard publishing model to allow creation of multi-stage approval workflows.

-A workflow process can comprise multiple steps (no limit aside from practicality), with multiple users assigned to the group responsible for providing approval at each step.
+A workflow process comprises multiple steps (no limit aside from practicality), with multiple users assigned to the group responsible for providing approval at each step.

 A user can be a member of multiple groups in the same workflow, although again, for practicality's sake, this probably doesn't make sense.

 To initiate an approval workflow, a user updates content, saves their changes, then selects 'Request approval' from the editor button drawer.

 After entering a comment describing the nature of the changes, and submitting the request, members of the approving group are notified via email, and have a task pushed into their workflow dashboard.
+When initiating a workflow, the user can choose to add a document attachment - eg an email approving or requesting the change be made.

 Tasks can be approved (or cancelled or rejected) from the dashboard or from the content node button drawer.